-The Bonds will be dated date of delivery, and will mature in the principal amounts on August 15, in each of the years 2024 to 2038, inclusive, as set forth on the inside cover page.
-Interest on the Bonds will be payable semi-annually on February 15 and August 15 in each year to maturity, commencing February 15, 2024.
+The Bonds will be dated date of delivery, and will mature in the principal amounts on August 15, in each of the years 2025 to 2039, inclusive, as set forth on the inside cover page.
+Interest on the Bonds will be payable semi-annually on February 15 and August 15 in each year to maturity, commencing February 15, 2025.

-The Bonds will be issued in fully registered form and when issued will be registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Bonds.
-Individual purchases of the Bonds may be made in book-entry form only, in denominations of \$5,000 or integral multiples thereof.
-Purchasers will not receive certificates representing their respective interests in the Bonds.
-(See "Description of Book-Entry System", herein).
+The Bonds will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC") as book-entry bonds.
+DTC will act as the securities depository for the Bonds.
+Individual purchases of the Bonds may be made in denominations of \$5,000 or integral multiples thereof.
+Bondholders will not receive certificates representing their respective interests in the Bonds purchased.
+Payment of the principal of and interest on the Bonds will be made by the Town to DTC which will in turn remit such payment to its Participants for subsequent distribution to the Beneficial Owners of the Bonds in accordance with standing instructions and customary practices.
+Payment to the Beneficial Owners will be the responsibility of the DTC Participant or Indirect Participant and not of DTC or the Town, subject to any statutory and regulatory requirements as may be in effect from time to time.
+(See "DESCRIPTION OF BOOK-ENTRY SYSTEM" herein.)